Graphic design for social media

 • Sales: Use product images with clear product features.

-There’s nothing worse than an image that Instagram cuts off the head or crucial part of the text.
+There is nothing worse than an image where Instagram cuts off the head or a key part of the text.
 Using the wrong dimensions looks amateurish.

 • Feed Post (square): 1080 x 1080 pixels

-• Feed Post (portrait): 1080 x 1350 pixels (This is recommended as it takes up more space on the screen!)
+• Feed Post (portrait): 1080 x 1350 pixels (This is the recommendation because it takes up more screen space!)

 • Instagram Story / Reels: 1080 x 1920 pixels

 Always design in these dimensions.
-Most tools, like Canva for social media, already have ready-made templates with the correct measurements.
+Most tools, such as Canva for social media, already have ready-made templates with exact measurements.

-Step 3: Creating an IG post that stops scrolling
+Step 3: Creating an IG post that stops the scroll

 Now the fun begins.

 1. Background: Start with a clean background.
-This could be a color from your brand palette or a high-quality photograph.
+It can be a color from your brand palette or a high-quality photo.

-2. Image/Graphic: If you use a photograph, make sure it's high resolution, well-lit, and clear.
+2. Image/Graphic: If you use a photo, make sure it is high resolution, well lit, and clear.

-3. Text (Headline): Add the main headline.
-Keep it short, clear, and intriguing.
+3. Text (Heading): Add the main title.
+Make it short, clear, and intriguing.
 Use 1 font.

-4. Text (Body): If there’s additional text, make it readable and concise.
-People won’t read essays on an image.
+4. Text (Body): If there is additional text, make it readable and concise.
+People will not read essays on an image.

 6. Branding: Add your logo or web address discreetly, usually in one of the corners.

 Pro tip for "carousel" posts: Use them to tell a story.
-On the first image, place the "hook" (e.g., "5 mistakes you’re making..."), and in the following slides, explain them.
-Let the design "flow" from one slide to the next (e.g., with arrows) to encourage people to swipe.
+On the first slide, place a "hook" (e.g., "5 mistakes you make..."), and explain them on the next slides.
+Let the design "flow" from one slide to the next (e.g., with arrows) to encourage people to keep swiping.

-• Authenticity: Stories can (and should) be less "polished" than posts in the feed.
+• Authenticity: Stories can (and should) be less "polished" than feed posts.
 Use polls, stickers, quizzes.

 • Reels: The "hook" in the first 3 seconds is everything.
-Text on the video is mandatory since many watch without sound.
-Make it readable and quick.
+On-video text is mandatory, because many people watch without sound.
+Make it readable and fast.

 Safezone za instagram

-More than Instagram: Design for other popular social media
+More than Instagram: Design for other popular social networks

-It’s a mistake to use the same design for all platforms.
-Each has its audience and its rules.
+It is a mistake to use the same design for all platforms.
+Each has its own audience and its own rules.

 Design for Facebook

-Facebook has become a bit "more serious".
-Design for Facebook must be clear and often accompanied by more text in the description itself.
+Facebook has become a bit more "serious."
+Design for Facebook must be clear and is often accompanied by more text in the description itself.

 • Cover Image: This is your digital billboard.
 Use it to highlight a key message or current offer.

 • Posts: Images with links are common.
-The design must entice clicks.
-The Facebook algorithm once didn’t like too much text on the image (the old 20% rule), but this is now less strict.
+The design must be tempting enough to click.
+The Facebook algorithm once did not like too much text on images (the old 20% rule), but that is now less strict.
 Still, the visual should dominate.

 Design for LinkedIn

-• Professionalism: Forget about colorful, cheerful fonts (unless that’s part of your brand).
-Here, clean lines, calm colors, and data prevail.
+• Professionalism: Forget colorful, playful fonts (unless that is part of your brand).
+Clean lines, calm colors, and data rule here.

 • Infographics: LinkedIn loves infographics.
-If you can visually present statistics or a process, you have a winning combination.
+If you can present statistics or a process visually, you have a winning combination.

-• Branded quotes and design tips for posts also do well, but always in a professional outfit.
+• Branded quotes and post design tips also perform well, but always in a professional tone.

-Tools that make graphic design accessible to all
+Tools that make graphic design accessible to everyone

-You don’t have to be an expert in Adobe Photoshop.
-Today there are tools that have revolutionized content creation for social media.
+You do not need to be an Adobe Photoshop expert.
+Today there are tools that have revolutionized creating content for social media.

 • Canva (Canva for social media): The absolute winner for beginners and professionals who value speed.
-A huge base of templates, easy "drag-and-drop" interface, access to millions of photos and elements.
-You can save your "Brand Kit" (colors, fonts, logo) and be consistent.
+A huge template library, an easy drag-and-drop interface, access to millions of photos and elements.
+You can save your "Brand Kit" (colors, fonts, logo) and stay consistent.

 • Adobe Express (formerly Adobe Spark): Adobe's answer to Canva.
 Very powerful, with great integration of Adobe Stock photos and fonts.